TypeScript with Express

 import type { Sql } from 'postgres'

 We set up a pool of open connections to our PostgreSQL chatterdb database.
 Maintaining a pool of open connections avoids the cost of opening and closing a connection on every database operation.
-The password used in the call to postgress() must match the one you used when setting up Postgres earlier.
+The password used in the call to postgres() must match the one you used when setting up Postgres earlier.
 The connection pool needs to be accessible to all the URL handlers, so we store it in a global variable chatterDB:

 export let chatterDB: Sql